andrekramer/meaning-making-machines/README.md

 Becoming Meaning Machines  © 2025 by Andre Kramer is licensed under CC BY-SA 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/4.0/

-Some auxillary material suhc as reviews by ai are include as file in the repo.
+Some auxillary material are include as files in the repo.